Micheál Schlingermann

-Micheál Schlingermann (born 23 June 1991) is an Irish former professional association footballer in the League of Ireland and a former Gaelic footballer for the Mayo county team.
+Micheál Schlingermann (born 23 June 1991) is an Irish former professional footballer in the League of Ireland and a former Gaelic footballer for the Mayo county team.

 Gaelic football career

 Born in Ireland to German parents, Micheál grew up in Kiltimagh, County Mayo and represented his county in the 2009 All-Ireland Minor Football Championship final against Armagh at Croke Park.

 Club career

 Sligo Rovers

 Micheál made his League of Ireland debut at Sligo Rovers in 2009.
 Having first appeared as an unused substitute in the latter stages of the season, he made one league appearance in the second last game of the season, starting between the posts in a 3-1 defeat against Bohemians at Dalymount Park on 30 October, before moving to Athlone Town in 2010.

 Athlone Town

 He made his league bow for Athlone on 17 July 2010 in a 2-1 defeat away to Longford Town and was ever present for Brendan Place's side for the remainder of the season, racking up 15 league appearances.
 Similarly in 2011 he missed just six league games under new boss Mike Kerley, adding 27 league appearances to his total.